<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p class="wp-block-paragraph"></p>

-<p>The post <a href="https://note-ems.co.uk/2026/06/23/pcba-vs-box-build-whats-the-difference/" data-wpel-link="internal">PCBA vs Box Build: What&#8217;s the Difference?</a> appeared first on <a href="https://note-ems.co.uk" data-wpel-link="internal">NOTE</a>.</p>
+<p>The post <a href="https://note-ems.co.uk/2026/06/23/pcba-vs-box-build-whats-the-difference/" data-wpel-link="internal">PCBA vs Box Build: A Guide to What the Difference Is</a> appeared first on <a href="https://note-ems.co.uk" data-wpel-link="internal">NOTE</a>.</p>

 ]]></content:encoded>